(general to all species)

 preferably organic : artificial additive-free

 We have a very simplistic view, at the AVMC.
 Ideal nutrition derives from a fresh, varied and preferably organic diet, in keeping with the evolved needs of each species (i.e. species suitable), whether horse or dog, fish or fowl.
 Anything other than this will be detrimental, to varying degrees.
 Healing depends upon nutrition as the safe foundation and we believe there is no such thing as good medicine without good nutrition.
 This is positive health and, once a case has been cured, it makes good preventive health management.
 When a fresh, high quality, preferably organic diet is fed, there is little need for supplements.
 However, we often use herbs as a source of natural vitamins and minerals, including various seaweed supplements, brewers yeast and garlic, when considered necessary.
-We practise holistic veterinary medicine; advising on natural nutrition is an integral part of that approach whenever we are confronted with a sick animal.
+We practice holistic veterinary medicine; advising on natural nutrition is an integral part of that approach whenever we are confronted with a sick animal.

 The logic is, of course, that feeding such diets, before illnesses occur, makes good common-sense health preservation.
 We would also prefer to maintain health than to treat disease, rewarding though the latter can be.